benjaminballard/voltdb_docs/training/admin_training.md

 On the right side, you should see a query window labeled "SQLQuery1.sql".
 Type the following query in the window, and then click on the red exclamation point button on the toolbar to execute the query.

     select * from contestants;
-    exec Results;

 You should see the results of the query.
 You can also open new SQL query windows using the "New Query" toolbar button.
+Try that, and this time run the following stored procedure call:

+    exec Results;

 Another tool in VoltDB Studio is the Performance Monitor.
 Click on the "Open Performance Monitor" toolbar button.
 You should see a new tab on the page with running charts that show Latency and Transactions/s.
 These are real-time statistics you can monitor to see the current activity in the database.
 Thereare pull-down selectors you can use to change each graph to show Memory in GB, or Partition Starvation (a visualization of the distribution of work within the database).

 Below the charts on the Performance Monitor is a summary statistics table that shows the number of calls to each of the stored procedures that has been invoked in the database, and the min, avg and max execution times in milliseconds.